FM4 Frequency Festival: History

 The festival was established in 2001.
 The first year it took place as a rather small event featuring six artists on each of the two days of the festival.

 For 2002's festival the Salzburgring, normally used as a motor-bike racetrack, was selected.

 The 2003 festival was both a success and a disappointment.
 One of the major Austrian concert organizers–promoters and business rivals of Musicnet, Wiesen, who are also in charge of famous Austrian festivals like the Jazz Fest, Forestglade and Two Days A Week, decided to have Metallica perform in the stadium of Salzburg, only about 20 km away from the Salzburgring, on the second day of the Frequency festival.
 Musicnet feared loss of audience due to the Metallica concert and after several days of negotiation, Metallica were booked to headline the second day of the FM4 Frequency festival.
 Organization was devastating as the masses could not be handled by the security personnel.
-Logistic and sanitary problems were the result and it was seen by many critics as a miracle that there were almost no serious injuries and not even a single death.
+Logistic and sanitary problems were the result and it was seen by a number of critics as a miracle that there were almost no serious injuries and not even a single death.
 Even Musicnet thanked the audience for being disciplined as they were and not panicking when they were stuck in the masses.
-According to many guests the situation was critical during a rain shower, when the audience was seeking shelter under the tent.
+According to multiple guests the situation was critical during a rain shower, when the audience was seeking shelter under the tent.
 It is rumoured that financially the festival was more of a break-even business than a success and Musicnet has refused to supply any information regarding this.

 2004 was the back to the roots year, with 40 bands playing on 13 and 14 August.
-Many fans of the original Frequency festival were disappointed about it becoming just another huge mainstream festival, and so Musicnet tried to reestablish the situation of 2002.
+Fans of the original Frequency festival were disappointed about it becoming just another huge mainstream festival, and so Musicnet tried to reestablish the situation of 2002.
 Not mainly by allowing less attendance, although ticket contingents were limited now, but by expanding the area and replacing the tent stage by a second open air stage.
 The festival was overshadowed by a huge storm with winds up to 140 km/h during the first night and constant, intense rain showers during the second day.
-This severe storm that lasted 25 hours without respite caused many guests to leave early.
+This severe storm that lasted 25 hours without respite caused a number of guests to leave early.